 You have a lot on your plate with the divorce itself.
 Let us handle the heavy lifting for the house.
 By choosing a direct cash sale, you’re choosing a path of least resistance during a time when you need exactly that.

-👉 Contact Home Buyer Louisiana today by calling (504) 332-7676 or filling out our confidential inquiry form.
+Contact Home Buyer Louisiana today by calling (504) 332-7676 or filling out our confidential inquiry form.
 Let us know you’re dealing with a divorce situation.
 We’ll handle your case with priority and care.
 We’ll schedule a quick visit to the property (at a time that’s comfortable for everyone), then present a no-obligation cash offer.
-From there, you decide – no hard feelings if you choose another route.
-But if you accept, get ready for the smoothest home sale you could hope for during a divorce.
+From there, you decide.
 We’ll do all we can to make this transition peaceful, fair, and fast, so you can both move on and start anew with one less worry on your shoulders.

 Areas We Serve